 As Rohan reported there is now an O’Hare airside shuttle to Terminal 5.
 I transited O’Hare over the weekend for a business trip to Berlin.
-I was in Terminal 3, expecting to depart there, but I soon realized AirBerlin now departs from at least convenient to have this option and not have to re-clear security.
-Here are some of my thoughts on this new feature.
+I was in Terminal 3, expecting to depart there, but I soon realized AirBerlin now departs from Terminal 5.
+Not ideal, but it is at least convenient to have this option and not have to re-clear security.
+Here are some of my thoughts on this new feature. (note: AirBerlin is now out of business, but the terminal shuttle is still running, and a convenient option to get to T5 while staying airside).

 Despite my past memory and several O’Hare sites, plus the oneworld lounge finder showing that AirBerlin departing T3, apparently they now depart from Terminal 5.
 I was told this was a recent change.
 I am working in Berlin this week, so a nonstop flight was convenient.
 Still, I very much miss Main Cabin Extra, and possibly an upgrade when flying American across the pond.
 Due to price, AirBerlin was my only valid option for this trip.